-Eric currently serves as Co-Chairman and Co-Publisher of the New York Daily News, New York’s hometown newspaper; Co-Chairman of U.S. News & World Report, the nation’s leading news authority on rankings and expert guidance on life decisions; and CEO of Ulysses Ventures, a multi-strategy investment fund that invests in both early and growth stage companies.
+Eric currently serves as Co-Chairman of U.S. News & World Report, the nation’s leading news authority on rankings and expert guidance on life decisions and CEO of Ulysses Ventures, a multi-strategy investment fund that invests in both early and growth stage companies.

 Prior to these roles, Eric served as Executive Vice President of the New York City Economic Development Corporation and as Managing Director of the Center for Economic Transformation under both Mayor Michael Bloomberg and Mayor Bill de Blasio.
 In this role, he was responsible for spurring economic development through programs that promoted industry growth, with an emphasis on innovation, job creation, public-private partnerships, investment funds and industry diversification.
 He oversaw over 100 initiatives to further these goals and also directed hundreds of millions of dollars of city investments into the local economy.